wp-plugins/page-views-count/readme.txt

 == Changelog ==

+= 1.0.8 - 2015/04/21 =
+* Tweak - Tested and Tweaked for full compatibility with WordPress Version 4.2.0
+* Tweak - Update style of plugin framework.
+Removed the [data-icon] selector to prevent conflict with other plugins that have font awesome icons

 = 1.0.7 =
 * Feature - Next step in full conversion of plugin to backbone.js and Sass - full admin panel conversion from CSS to Sass.